Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Examples

 \begin{remark} In other examples considered in this section the associated Fano variety had a full exceptional collection.
 This is not the case for a complete intersection $X$ of $3$ quadrics in $ \PP^6$, since $h^{2,1}(X) = 14 \neq 0$ (see \cite[\S 12.2]{IskovskikhProkhorov}), so the Hodge diamond of $X$ is not diagonal.
-However, the derived category of $X$ is known to have a non-trivial semiorthogonal decomposition $\Dscr^b(X) = \langle \Oscr_X, \Dscr^b(\coh \Bscr ) \rangle$, where $\Bscr$ is the even part of the sheaf of Clifford algebras (\cite[Theorem 6.1]{BondalOrlov}). \end{remark} \begin{remark} The group $\Gscr$ can be finitely generated even if the K3 surface in question is an anticanonical section of a Fano threefold without a full exceptional collection.
-For instance, let $X$ be a section of the Pl{\"u}cker embedding of $\Gr(2,6)$ by a subspace of codimension $5$.
-Then $X$ is a Fano threefold of Picard rank $1$, index $1$ and degree $14$ and a smooth anticanonical section $Y \subset X$ is a K3 surface of degree $14$.
-For such $Y$ the group $\Gscr$ is finitely generated by Corollary \ref{cor:finitegen}, because $\Gamma_0^+(7)$ has genus $0$, $2$ elliptic points of order $2$, which are both root points, $1$ elliptic point of order $3$ and $1$ cusp (\cite[Table 4]{ChuaLang}).
+However, the derived category of $X$ is known to have a non-trivial semiorthogonal decomposition $\Dscr^b(X) = \langle \Oscr_X, \Dscr^b(\coh \Bscr ) \rangle$, where $\Bscr$ is the even part of the sheaf of Clifford algebras (\cite[Theorem 6.1]{BondalOrlov}, see \cite{Kuznetsov08} for the proof). \end{remark} \begin{remark} The group $\Gscr$ can be finitely generated even if the K3 surface in question is an anticanonical section of a Fano threefold without a full exceptional collection.
+For instance, let $X$ be a general section of the Pl{\"u}cker embedding of $\Gr(2,6)$ by a subspace of codimension $5$.
+Then $X$ is a Fano threefold of Picard rank $1$, index $1$ and degree $14$ and a very general anticanonical section $Y \subset X$ is a K3 surface of degree $14$.
+By Theorem \ref{thm:fingendeg} for such $Y$ the group $\Gscr$ is finitely generated.
 On the other hand, $X$ has no full exceptional collection since its Hodge diamond is not diagonal ($h^{2,1} = 5$, see \cite[\S 12.2]{IskovskikhProkhorov}). \end{remark}